-Development Likelihood Significance of Possible mitigation Summary of mitigation strategy

-option impact strategies /effect on heritage values

-Southern section High No impacts to N/A N/A

-of SME developed heritage significance.

-as part of the rail
+Development option Likelihood Significance Possible mitigation Summary of mitigation of impact strategies strategy /effect on heritage Part of vegetated portion of High No impacts to N/A N/A SME developed as part of heritage the rail corridor. significance.

-corridor.

 Table 4: Development and mitigations options table - SME.